cngroupdk/cnu-level-up/Level 2/JavaScript/5. String/README.md

 ### Matching string

-The `RegExp` object has a number of top level methods, and to test whether a regular expression matches a specific string in Javascript, you can use `RegExp.test()`.
+The `RegExp` object has a number of top level methods, and to test whether a regular expression matches a specific string in JavaScript, you can use `RegExp.test()`.
 To actually extract information from a string using a regular expression, you can instead use the `RegExp.exec()` call which provides more information about the match in its result.

 ```js
 // Lets use a regular expression to match a date string.